 Brene Brown – Honestly, I love everything Brene Brown.
 If you haven’t heard of her, she is a researcher at University of Houston and studies courage, vulnerability, empathy and shame.
 But it is her charm and delight as a storyteller that makes the material so accessible and meaningful.
-Check out her famous TED talk The Power of Vulnerability which is one of the most watched TED talks of all time with over 40 million views or her recent show on Netflix The Call To Courage.
+She just launched her new podcast Unlocking Us.
+You can also, check out her famous TED talk The Power of Vulnerability which is one of the most watched TED talks of all time with over 40 million views or her recent show on Netflix The Call To Courage.
 And then of course there are her many, MANY books, all of which I highly recommend.

 Matt Kahn – I’ve shared many of Matt’s teachings before, but he continues to be such a meaningful modern day teacher and has helped me tremendously over this last year as I’ve been stretched in new ways.
 He takes older spiritual paradigms and presents them in such a heart-centered way.
 Check out his Youtube channel for engaging and heart awakening teachings.
 I recommend starting with his most recent videos as his teachings are constantly evolving to the changing political, energetic and spiritual climate.
 I also highly recommend one of his live events if you get the chance.